Eldeston/Creative-Computing/Semester 01/Class 02/Expository Writing - Piracy.md

 - Service Issues - Some paid services provide services that are terrible than their pirated counterparts.
 - Financial Issues - Countries with low gross domestic product (GDP) tend to suffer most with piracy especially those in poverty.

 Most of the reasons why people pirate were either 2 things - service issues and financial issues.
 Service issues are problems that comes from the service itself.
 For example Netflix does not allow you to watch videos in 4K on a computer compared to on an Android TV.
 Digital Rights Management (DRM) software that requires users to be online or causing performance issues.
-Adobe requiring
+Adobe requiring users to allow them to use their works for artificial intelligence.
+Another reason is financial issues.
+This is especially true for people in poverty or in third world countries with low Gross Domestic Product (GDP).
+The list goes on.
 ## The Solution
 - Better Pricing - Products/services should be priced accordingly to the countries' inflation rate.
 - Better Service - Services should do better than their pirated counterparts.